-- Complete 100 dwelling units within the RSIP Project Area. - Correct the code violations of 70 single-family units and 30 multi-family units in conjunction with acoustical treatment utilizing CDBG funds. - Complete ATP initial surveys on 110 units and conduct acoustical noise testing on 30 units.
+- Correct the code violations of 70 single-family units and 30 multi-family units in conjunction with acoustical treatment utilizing CDBG funds. - Complete ATP initial surveys on 110 units and conduct acoustical noise testing on 30 units.

 REHABILITATION PROGRAMS

 Mission: Facilitate the preservation of the County's affordable single-family housing stock by providing housing rehabilitation services to low- and moderate-income homeowners, with an emphasis on health and safety repairs, and promoting the ADU Pilot Program as a source of affordable housing for homeless families or individuals.